Index To All Five Chapters

 I was baptizing down on the river, my first converts, at the Ohio River ...
 And just then a whirl come from the heavens above, and here come that Light, shining down. ...
 And it hung right over where I was at.
 A Voice spoke from there, and said, "As John the Baptist was sent for the forerunner of the first coming of Christ, you've got a Message that will bring forth the fore running of the Second Coming of Christ."....
 He is sending a vindicated prophet.
 He is sending a prophet after almost two thousand years."
 Brother Branham, p.
 71. [11]

 Much later, at the age of 38, he was said to have been once again visited by an angel who told him that not even cancer would stand before his prayers.
-This was the start of what was believed to be a world-wide healing revival impacting many who became very influential in the Pentecostal world.
+This was the start of a world wide healing revival impacting many who became very influential in the Pentecostal world.

 The problem being that these visitations caused much turmoil, confusion and fear in Branham - to the point he even told his wife that he couldn't go on like that - he was "a prisoner" and he didn't want to fool with it.
 He was so desperate to get rid of whatever it was that was bothering him that he told Meda (his wife) that he would go to the woods and "never come out" until God promised He would "take that thing away from me and never let it happen again."
 Unfortunately, there was still another encounter in his cabin.
 This time it was in the form of a man with long hair who spoke with the same voice that Branham had heard since he was very young.